ashblue/fluid-stats/README.md

 **Features**

-* Create all stats data with visual editors
+* Create and manage stats data with visual editors
 * Heavily optimized stat caching
 * Curve support to handle character level ups and upgrades
 * Quickly tweak and test stats adjustments in your games without additional programming (no more Excel Spreadsheets)
 * Implementation agnostic.
 Does not rely on MonoBehavior classes (implement however you want)
 * Bulk modify stats with stat modifiers.
-Visual objects that can be used for equipment, status effects, ect.* Combine stats definitions with groups.
-Players, enemies, and physical objects can all share health, defense, ect.
-But have their own unique stats
+Visual objects that can be used for equipment, status effects, ect

 **Support**